20 mins read

 - Allocating labor, material, equipment, and monetary resources to each task and phase on the schedule

-- Doing a risk assessment and mitigation plan
+- Doing a risk assessment and a mitigation plan

 - Defining quality standards and safety procedures